 - Complete the free graduate online application

 - Complete an interview with the Graduate Admissions Committee (face-to-face or phone interviews are acceptable).
-To schedule your interview, call The Finn Center at 216-373-5173 or toll free at 877-NDC-OHIO extension 5173.
+To schedule your interview, call the Office of Graduate Admissions at 216-373-5173 or toll free at 877-NDC-OHIO extension 5173.
+Please feel free to e-mail as well at email@example.com.

 For More Information on Application Process or Admission Requirements for Graduate Programs